 Temperature The temperature will likely continue to cool slightly after totality concludes and begin to rise shortly thereafter.
 However, the change may be subtle and could be masked by a shift in wind speed and direction.

-Sharp Shadows While the Sun remains a thin crescent, shadows are much sharper than usual.
+Sharp Shadows While the Sun remains a thin crescent, shadows are again much sharper than usual.
 If you forgot to look at your own shadow on the ground before totality, be sure to look now — you'll see crisp shadows of hairs on your head or arms.

 The Returning Sun Just as it took a while for the Moon to cover the Sun, it will take an equally long interval — more than an hour — for the Moon to move off the solar disk.
 (The time between third and fourth contact will seem much, much longer than between first and second contact!)
 But don’t lose track of time — you’ll want to witness the official end of the eclipse.

 Fourth Contact: The Eclipse Ends The last tiny indentation on the Sun disappears, and the Moon no longer covers any part of the solar surface.
-The eclipse is officially over.
+The eclipse is over.

-What If It’s Cloudy?
+What If It’s Cloudy During Totality?

 Eclipse veterans like to use the phrase “experience totality” rather than “see totality,” because a total solar eclipse is the only celestial phenomenon that truly overwhelms the senses.
 Most astronomical observing involves straining to perceive something at the limit of visibility — a faint galaxy, a dim double-star companion, or a tiny festoon in Jupiter’s clouds.
-A solar eclipse is the most extreme exception to this rule.
+A total solar eclipse is the most extreme exception to this rule.
 You don’t have to use averted vision, special filters, or other tricks to experience totality.
 You just have to put yourself in the right place at the right time and hope for clear skies.
 When the Moon’s shadow arrives, it hits you over the head.

 But what if you don’t have clear skies?
 Unwelcome clouds are always a possibility.

-Without doubt, the highlight of any solar eclipse is the gossamer corona, which is visible only if the sky is relatively clear and transparent.
+Without doubt, the highlight of any total solar eclipse is the gossamer corona, which is visible only if the sky is relatively clear and transparent.
 But many of the other phenomena described above can be experienced even if clouds cover the Sun.
 For example, it will get dark, the temperature will go down, any wildlife or domesticated animals in the area will exhibit changes in behavior, and your fellow eclipse watchers will make sounds — though perhaps not happy ones.

 For catalogs of all upcoming solar eclipses, including partial and annular ones, visit the websites listed in our Resources section.